THE CONCEPT OF “CRIME” IN TESS GERRITSEN’S DETECTIVE NOVELS: A COGNITIVE AND DISCURSIVE PERSPECTIVE

 Tess Gerritsen, crime, detective fiction, cognitive linguistics, discourse analysis, narrative, forensic investigationAbstract

 This paper explores the concept of “Crime” in Tess Gerritsen’s detective novels (The Surgeon, The Apprentice, The Sinner) from cognitive and discursive perspectives.
-Gerritsen’s narratives portray crime not only as a legal violation but also as a complexDownloads
+Gerritsen’s narratives portray crime not only as a legal violation but also as a complexReferences

 Published